project-everest/zeta/invariant.md

 2. An evict set: `ev_set: set (key & value & timestamp)`, where
    `timestamp = (nat & nat)` for a pair of an epoch counter and a counter with a total order on timestamps.
+(Need to actually prove that it is a set ... need thread id with multiple verifiers)

 3. An add multiset:  `add_set: multiset (key & value & timestamp)`

+4. A high-level `clock:timestamp`

 ## Low-level state